This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Where to stay in Kakadu National Park

-We share the love around when visiting Kakadu and will choose to stay at these hotels alternatively depending on where we’re intending to spend time in Kakadu.
+We share the love around when visiting Kakadu and usually stay at these hotels alternatively depending on where we’re planning to visit while in Kakadu.

-Last visit we stayed at Cooinda Lodge as it was closer to Gunlom Falls and the escarpments we were planning to walk but if you’re planning to visit Ubirr Rock and Cahills Crossing, the Mercure Kakadu Crocodile Hotel is closer.
+Last visit we stayed at Cooinda Lodge as it was closer to Gunlom Falls and the escarpments we were planning to walk but if intend to visit Ubirr Rock and Cahills Crossing, the Mercure Kakadu Crocodile Hotel is closer.

 There are other hotels and guest houses in Jabiru, so I’ve included a link for you to consider.

 You’ll find this tropical style Cooinda Lodge beside Yellow Water Billabong under a canopy of shady trees.
 A village style open-air resort complete with caravan and camping facilities, a combination of lodge style apartments, bar and restaurant and swimming pools.

 Tours can be booked from the reception and most operators will arrange a pick-up and drop-off for you.

 If you’re after a relaxing place to stay, check out the accommodation choices at Cooinda Lodge.